Paomo2333/Kriging-IceFlow/README.txt

 			many plotting and visualization tools.

 ------------------------------------------------------------------------------------------
-(3) SPECIFIC COMMANDS AND INPUT/COMPUTED DATA OF THE TWEED-VALLEY CASE STUDY
+(3) SPECIFIC COMMANDS AND INPUT/COMPUTED DATA OF THE LARSEMANN HILLS CASE STUDY

 The following files were used to undertake the "full reconstruction" of the palaeo ice-flow field using all direction data from Glacial lineations in the Flowset